 Most healthcare job applicants (for trainee positions), especially in the NHS, have no previous experience or qualifications.
-Applicants that can demonstrate that they have already made a significant commitment towards training are likely to have an strategic advantage and can significantly improved their chances of gaining employment.
+Applicants that can demonstrate that they have already made a notable commitment towards training are more likely to have a strong strategic advantage and can significantly improve their chances of gaining employment.

-	Q: Does this course give me a nationally recognised certificate?
+Q: Does this course award me a nationally recognised certificate?

 Q: I am visiting the UK to attend your course or planning to attend a course located outside of the UK.
 Will this course be helpful to me?

 We have trained many students from outside the UK, either visiting here specifically to attend our course or attending one of our non-UK training venues.
 The awarding body awards you a UK Accredited Certificate and acceptability is entirely at the discretion of your employer or organisation.
 In many cases our students are looking to enhance their existing healthcare skill-sets to use outside of the UK or have no local training facilities that can match our extensive training itinerary.

 Q: I booked a course but haven't received a booking confirmation